CCurl/c5/README.md

 - boot.c5

 ## Building c5
 Building c5 is simple and fast since there are only 2 small source files.

+For Windows, there is a `c5.sln` file for Visual Studio.

-On Linux, there is a makefile, which uses `clang`, but it can also be built with `gcc` if that is your preferred compiler - simply tweak the makefile.
+For Linux, there is a makefile, which uses `clang`, but it can also be built with `gcc` if that is your preferred compiler - simply tweak the makefile.

+For OpenBSD and FreeBSD, use `gmake`.

 Or you can easily build it from the command line:

 ```
 gcc -m64 -O3 -o c5 *.c